mauricekorf/CarefullyCausal/README.md

 table.
-In addition, the name of the respective exposure level of interest is added to the estimator’s name (in this example adding exposure level *“1”*) to avoid any confusion, especially in a multi-value exposure setting.
-In a multi-value exposure setting, all respective causal contrasts with respect to the specified reference exposure level are shown in the table per estimator.
-This means that when having four exposure levels, there are three contrasts shown per estimator.
-To change the reference exposure level you need *relevel* the exposure variable (which should be a factor).
-CarefullyCausal by defaults selects the first level as reference level, which is the default behavior of R as well, where the reference level can be viewed using argument `level(exposure)`.
+In addition, the name of the respective exposure level of interest is added to the estimator’s name (in this example adding exposure level *“1”*) to avoid any confusion, especially in a multicategorical exposure setting.
+In a multicategorical exposure setting, all causal contrasts with respect to the specified reference exposure level are shown in the table per estimator.
+This means that when having four exposure levels, there will be three contrasts shown per estimator.
+To change the reference exposure level you need *relevel* the exposure variable (which should be a factor). `CarefullyCausal` by defaults selects the first level as reference level, which is the default behavior of R as well, where the reference level can be viewed using argument `level(exposure)`.